DeMarcoLab/openfibsem-docs/docs/autolamella/ml.md

 Currently the mega model is outperformed by the specifc waffle, and serial liftout models, but performs better for liftout.
 My initial thought is that this is because the waffle and serial liftout datasets are from a single sample (and a single run in the serial liftout case), so on these cases the models are probably overfit on these modes.
 However, the liftout dataset contains multiple samples, and a much more diverse set of images, which benefits more increased size and variation in the dataset.

 Therefore, we are very keen to incorporate a lot more varied training data for the other methods.
-We are looking for additional data to include in this model, if you would like to contribute, please get in contact.
+We are looking for additional data to include in this model, if you would like to contribute, please get in contact at patrick@openfibsem.org

 ## Tools